umberware/the-way/the-way-demos/readme.md

 ## @RequestingUser
 Will decrypt the token getting the user of token, after that, will inject the user on the method.
 Example above.

-# CryptoService
-This service is used to cypher and decypher the user inside the token.
-It's called in **SecurityService**.

-# ServerConfiguration
-By the default, when you put HttpService on @Application, this will inject the httpService and configure the ServerConfiguration.
-This class will create a http server using **Express**.
-You can customize this behaviour creating your **HttpService** and injecting a class that extends the **ServerConfiguration**.
-Note: Your custom **HttpService** and your **ServerConfiguration** must extends the respective class.

 # How to get a instance at Runtime
 you can inject or get at runtime with the CORE object, example: `CORE.getInstance().getInjectableByName('SecurityService') as SecurityService`